BFA Project 2020: on Instagram

 The Audain Visual Artist in Residence (AVAIR) program brings artists and practitioners to Vancouver who have contributed significatnly to the field of contemporary art and whose work resonates with local and international visual art discourses.
 The visiting artists interact with the students and faculty of the School for the Contemporary Arts as well as the broader visual arts and cultural communities and the community-at-large.
 In keeping with the experimental nature of the School for the Contemporary Arts the terms of engagement are open and change from artist to artist.
 The cornerstone of the residency is the sharing of artistic research.
 The program is generously funded by the Audain Foundation Endowment Fund.

-Presented by SFU's Audain Visual Artist in Residence program and SFU Galleries.
+Presented by SFU's School for the Contemporary Arts and the Audain Visual Artist in Residence.

 Alejandro Cesarco, ed., Between Artists: John Baldessari, Barbara Bloom (New York: Art Resources Transfer Press, 2011).